ile/markcom/README.md

 ### options
  - linksToNewTab

-	Open links in a new tab, default: false
+	Open links in a new tab, default: true

 ## Features removed as compared to [marked](https://github.com/chjj/marked)